 United Way Tocqueville Society

-The United Way Tocqueville Society was formed in 1984 to deepen individual understanding of, commitment to, and support for United Way’s work in advancing the common good by creating opportunities for a better life for all.
+The United Way Tocqueville Society was founded in 1984 to deepen individual understanding of, commitment to, and support for United Way’s work in advancing the common good by creating opportunities for a better life for all.
 The Tocqueville Society recognizes local philanthropic leaders and volunteer champions in the United States, France and Romania who have devoted time, talent, and funds to create long-lasting changes by tackling our communities’ most serious issues.

 Membership in the Tocqueville Society is granted to individuals who contribute at least $10,000.00 annually to a member United Way.
 Please contact your local United Way for local Tocqueville Society details.

 Specifically, the United Way Tocqueville Society aims to:

 - Change lives through philanthropic leadership focused on the building blocks for a better life: a quality education that leads to a stable job; income that can support a family through retirement, and good health

 - Communicate the vital role of personal philanthropic action in creating long-lasting changes.

 - Expand high-level personal giving and United Way Major and Planned Giving programs.